How to Evaluate The Growth Potential of Your Business

 If you then forecast out this company into the future just making exactly the same amount, $100,000, each year the acquirer must wait for their money, the price gets discounted by that number of years.
 Therefore in year 2, the $100,000 gets discounted by 1.15 twice.
 And then if you project out 10 years into the future, you’ll notice that you’ve got a flat line of growth, even though we’ve got a 15% discount rate which is a very charitable good for-the-entrepreneur, not so good for the acquirer, discount rate, the valuation is relatively modest.

-Now let's look at a business that is growing very quickly, the impact of fast growth, and how that really impacts the overall value of a business.
+Now let’s look at a business that is growing very quickly, the impact of fast growth potential, and how that really impacts the overall value of a business.
+Higher growth potential increases the value of a business.

 This business is growing at a rate of 20% each year, for the next 10 straight years, and the acquirer is placing a very low discount rate meaning that they believe your future stream of profits is very reliable.
 There is something you’ve done or told them that makes them believe that it is very likely you are going to achieve these growth goals.
 This means you are going to get a very high multiple for your business.